 - Moderate use of over-the-counter pain relievers is an effective method for relieving menstrual pain.1,2

-- Nonsteroidal Anti-inflammatory Drugs (NSAIDs) target the cause of menstrual pain at the source by lowering production of the pain signaling chemicals called prostaglandins.10 Ibuprofen sodium, the medicine in Advil® Menstrual Pain, has been shown to provide powerful relief of menstrual cramps, headache, and backache.
+- Nonsteroidal Anti-inflammatory Drugs (NSAIDs) target the cause of menstrual pain at the source by lowering production of the pain signaling chemicals called prostaglandins.10 Ibuprofen sodium, the medicine in Advil Film-Coated has been shown to provide powerful relief of your tough menstrual cramps, headache, and backache.